Han Hui Hui says sorry over ‘contemptuous material’ in posts

 Proceedings would be commenced against her if she did not comply with these conditions, the AGC said.

-Ms Han has since complied with the conditions, and published the apology and undertaking on her social media accounts, it added.
+Ms Han has since complied, and published the apology and undertaking on her social media accounts, it added.

 “Contempt of court in its various forms harms the proper administration of justice in Singapore.
 Left unchecked, such conduct can obstruct the determination of the truth and erode respect for our judicial institutions.
-This would in turn harm the public interest in the proper administration of justice.
+This would in turn harm the public interest in the proper administration of justice," AGC said.

-“AGC will take firm action against contempt of court, including the institution of committal proceedings in appropriate instances.”

 - CNA/cy